-▶ 2 Paperbark Tree, Gelam Tree (Melaleuca caiuputi)
+Paperbark Tree (Melaleuca leucadendron)

 An evergreen tree of the swampy coastal areas of Malaysia, this tree grows to a height of 30m.
 Its bark is its most interesting feature as it is soft and peels off like layers of paper.
 Its leaves have an aromatic eucalyptus-like fragrance when crushed.